ggez/ggez/README.md

 * Resource loader/cache
 * Scene stack
 * GUI
 * particle system (or put that in with it like LOVE?)
+(No, in LOVE it's part of the main engine 'cause you can't efficiently implement it as a module)
 * Input indirection layer and input state tracking
 * Sprites with ordering, animation, atlasing, tile mapping, etc.

+# Future work

+It *would* be nice to have a full OpenGL-y backend like Love2D does, with things like shaders, render targets, etc.  Right now the API is mostly limited to Love2D 0.7 or so.
+Using OpenAL (through the `ears` crate perhaps?) for sound would get us positional audio too.

 # Useful goodies